Tarik-Box/PP1-Idea-0/README.md

 * Hover over navigation links to see the active state highlight.
 * The layout is responsive and adapts to different screen sizes.
 * On the Statistics page, users can see the most highlighted player attributes for different players.
+* On the Reports page, users can view summaries of player performance.
+* On the About page, users can learn about the project and its purpose.

 ---